 CDCC's Rules provide the basis for Clearing Member eligibility with all of the requirements for membership made publicly available via its web site.
 Requirements for membership are broadly categorized within legal, financial and operational categories.
-All CDCC Clearing Members are required to be Canadian legal entities which are either regulated broker-dealers under the IIROC regime and/or banks subject to the Bank Act (Canada).
-Furthermore, all Clearing Members are required to satisfy certain financial requirements, such as minimum capital standards, on an on-going basis and remain in good standing with their relevant regulators.
+CDCC Clearing Members are required to be Canadian legal entities which are either regulated broker-dealers under the IIROC regime, r banks subject to the Bank Act (Canada), financial services cooperatives regulated pursuant to an Act respecting Financial Services Cooperatives or a credit union central or a central cooperative credit society, which is incorporated and regulated under the laws of Canada or under the legislature of a province one of whose principal purposes is to provide liquidity support to local credit unions or financial services cooperatives.
+In addition, certain public sector buy-side firms, such as pension funds or crown corporations that qualify as Limited Clearing Members under CDCC's Rules can also get direct access to CDCC Fixed Income (Repo and Cash Buy/Sell back) market.
+Furthermore, all Clearing Members are required to satisfy certain financial requirements, such as minimum capital standards, or credit ratings, on an on-going basis and remain in good standing with their relevant regulators.
 Finally, CDCC also requires that certain operational standards be satisfied prior to granting Clearing Member status, ranging from staffing levels during operating times to certification testing prior to membership being activated.
 These criteria are applied to all Clearing Members and are meant to ensure a fair and equitable access to the CDCC.
 In fact, the focus on these minimum standards ensures that the CDCC's services are available to potential participants without introducing undue risk to the system.
 Any excess risk that is introduced by any one particular Clearing Member such that these minimum thresholds are no longer respected are dealt with via other bilateral mechanisms that have been developed to manage the risk of one Clearing Member without penalizing the market as a whole.